ministryofjustice/opg-s3-antivirus/README.md

 ## Antivirus Scan Function

-You can find examples of how to use the scan lambda functino in [docs/examples.md](docs/examples.md).
+You can find examples of how to use the scan lambda function in [docs/examples.md](docs/examples.md).

 The zip version of the scan lamdba function and it's layer are base on the al2023 runtime, and the x86_64 architecture.